puppetlabs/puppet-docs/source/guides/introduction.markdown

 distribution.
 From a source checkout, look in the 'ext' directory for these useful tools and scripts.

+For more information about components, see the [Tools](/guides/tools.html) section.

 Features of the System
 ----------------------

 ### Idempotency

-One big difference between Puppet and most hand-rolled tools is that Puppet configurations are idempotent, meaning they can safely be run multiple times.
+One big difference between Puppet and most other tools is that Puppet configurations are idempotent, meaning they can safely be run multiple times.
 Once you develop your configuration, your machines will apply the configuration often -- by default, every 30 minutes -- and Puppet will only make any changes to the system if the system state does not match the configured state.

-This behaviour is provided by Puppet's Transactional layer.
-Puppet does not yet have full transactional support -- transactions are not recorded, and thus cannot be rolled back -- but the basics are there, and they are what manage how changes happen to the system.
-If you tell the transactional system to operate in no-op, or dry-run, mode, using the `--noop` argument to one of the Puppet tools, then the transaction will guarantee that no work happens on your system.
-Similarly, if any changes do happen, the transaction will guarantee that those specific changes are logged.
+If you tell the system to operate in no-op ("aka dry-run"), mode, using the `--noop` argument to one of the Puppet tools, puppet will guarantee that no work happens on your system.
+Similarly, if any changes do happen when running without that flag, puppet will ensure those changes are logged.

-This way you can use Puppet to manage a machine throughout its lifecycle -- from initial installation, to ongoing upgrades, and finally to end-of-life, where you move services elsewhere.
-Unlike system install tools like Sun's Jumpstart or Red Hat's Kickstart, Puppet configurations can keep machines up to date for years, rather than just building them correctly and never touching them again.
-Because of this, Puppet users usually do just enough with their host install tools to get Puppet running, then they use Puppet to do everything else.
+Because of this, you can use Puppet to manage a machine throughout its lifecycle -- from initial installation, to ongoing upgrades, and finally to end-of-life, where you move services elsewhere.
+Unlike system install tools like Sun's Jumpstart or Red Hat's Kickstart, Puppet configurations can keep machines up to date for years, rather than just building them correctly only the first time and then neccessitating a rebuild.
+Puppet users usually do just enough with their host install tools to boostrap Puppet, then they use Puppet to do everything else.

 ### Cross Platform